IHE/RAD.IMR/input/pagecontent/volume-1.md

 Report Creators in IMR are required to support placing image references in context of the findings and impressions.

-#### 1:52.4.1.5 Image Context in Report
+#### 1:52.4.1.5 Imaging Context in Report

+An imaging context in IMR can include image references and non-image references.

+##### Image References

-Each image reference in a report may point to:
+Each image reference in a report is in the context of a series.
+Furthermore, each image reference includes one or more context as follow:
+- a single frame object (e.g. Object 10)
-- a single image (e.g., Frame 10)
+- a single frame in a multi-frame object (e.g. Object 10 Frame 3)
-- a range of images across multiple single-frame objects (e.g., Object 3-5) or within a multi-frame object (e.g., Frame 10-12)
+- a range of single frame objects (e.g. Object 3-5)
+- a range of frames in a multi-frame object (e.g. Object 10 Frame 3-5)
+- a discrete list of single frame object (e.g., Object 10,14,17)
-- a discrete list of images (e.g., Frame 10,14,17)
+- a discrete list of frames in a multi-frame object (e.g., Object 10 Frame 10,14,17)
-- a combination of the above (e.g., Frame 10-12,14,17-20)
+- a combination of the above (e.g., Object 5,10-12, Object 15 Frame 14,17-20)

 In most cases, the image references refer to the same study context as the study being reported on.
 Occasionally, the image references may refer to a comparison study that is used during reporting.

-In addition to referencing a frame as a whole, sometimes the reference is specific to a region of interest in the frame.
-The region of interest (ROI) can be one or more points, a line or a segmented line (e.g., polyline), a geometric shape (e.g., ellipse, polygon), or a volume (e.g., ellipsoid).
+##### Non-Image References

+In addition to image references, an imaging context may also specify non-image references such as regions, annotations, parametric maps, etc. These non-image references can be captured using various DICOM objects such as Structured Report (SR), different types of Presentation States (PR), Segmentation and Parametric Map.
+These objects provide additional information that can be presented as overlays on top of the image references.

+> Note: See [AI Results](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_AIR.pdf) Section 6.5.3.5 and 6.5.3.6 for details regarding how regions and parametric maps are captured as DICOM objects.

 #### 1:52.4.1.6 Level of Interactivity